Our Library Team: Meet Us

-As Systems Librarian, Rob is responsible for first-line support, maintenance, and implementation of the library's broad range of systems, including but not limited to EZProxy, LibGuides, and OCLC Worldshare Management Services.
-He also serves as the library's primary technology liaison with the school's IT department, and provides reference and related customer services.
+As Systems Librarian, Rob is responsible for first-line support, maintenance, and implementation of the library's broad range of systems, including but not limited to EZProxy, LibApps, and OCLC Worldshare Management Services.
+He is the library's website manager, serves as the primary technology liaison with the school's IT department, and provides reference and related customer services.

 Rob has more than twenty years of professional experience in a variety of New York City libraries.
 He has previously worked at the NYU College of Dentistry, the American Museum of Natural History, and the Foundation Center, where he developed his skills in systems, cataloging, and Integrated Library Systems management, including being a key part of two ILS migrations.